 You must register ahead of time.
 I cancel by late Tuesday evening via email communication with fewer than 3 people signed up.
 Call Kathy at 816-237-0519 or email her to sign up and get directions if you need them.

-I have added an online supervised play for groups of just 4 which will continue through at least the summer.
+I have added an online supervised play for groups of just 4 which will continue through at least year end.
 We play for one hour online.
 The morning session is Monday through Friday, at 11:15.
 There is also one hour of supervised play online from 10:00 to 11:00 on Tuesday and Thursday mornings.
 Afternoons are reserved for playing in 12 or 18 board games online.
 Check out playing lessons with me.
 Cost is just $2 to me for supervised play.
 Evening sessions for your own private group of four can be arranged at a cost of $3 per person.
 To sign up, call or email me.
 I send you a Zoom link so we can talk while playing the deals online.
 You pay me via Paypal or a check.
 We can work out those details when you sign up.

 Think about playing online with me in a playing lesson while we’re all stuck at home!
 I also have twice a day, online supervised play during this period.
 We play for an hour at 10:00 on Tues. & Thurs. and 11:15 a.m.
 Monday through Friday, Central time.
 Call or email to find out about that.
 Cost is just $2 per person, to me.

 I will play with you online in a 12 board tournament.
 This includes a 15 minute phone call going over the convention card prior to the tournament followed by up to 20 minutes going over hands after the tournament.
 Cost for this online play is $15 plus my entry fee.
 Email, call, or text to set up a time and I’ll meet you online!
 An 18 board tournament is $25 plus my entry fee.